The value of your financial investments counts in the assets test and income test for payments from us.

 Net market value

-This is the last trade or sale price of the investment, minus any loan secured against it.
+This is the investment’s last trade or sale price that’s available to the Agency, minus any loan secured against it.

 For the income test